What to expect

 There are a few things you need to keep in mind when visiting a farm:

 - Clothing - While open toed shoes are NOT recommended, Neither are your best shoes.
 Keep in mind that you need comfortable shoes that you don't mind getting a bit dirty.
 During winter months remember to dress is layers.
-The open Prairie can seem colder then the actual temperature.
+The open Prairie can seem colder then the actual temperature thanks to the howling winds.

 - Rain - We can't control the weather.
-While we don't close due to weather make sure you have a good pair of Muck/Mud boots if you come during the rainy season.
+While we don't close due to weather make sure you have a good pair of Muck/Mud boots if you do decide to come during the rainy season.

 - Wind - The Prairie has some mighty high winds and they don't have an off switch.
 We are in the country so the only wind breaks are the building on our place and they really don't help much.
 People with longer hair may want to bring a hair tie, bandanna or headband to keep hair out of your face.